-Custom tile, bath, and kitchen projects is the specialty — anything from a straightforward tub surround or kitchen backsplash to a whole new custom bathroom or custom kitchen from the studs up.
-Handling any needed carpentry, drywall, drain-side plumbing, or finishing trim work personally is the value added.
+I do custom tile, bath, and kitchen home renovation in Austin, TX.
+If you’d like a straightforward tile tub surround or kitchen backsplash or a whole new custom bathroom or custom kitchen from the studs up, then that’s what I do.
+Handling any needed carpentry, drywall, drain-side plumbing, finishing trim, painting, etc work personally is the value added that I provide.

-Other reno contractors sub out work.
-With me, you deal with the person who actually does all the actual day-to-day work on your project.
+Other home renovation contractors in Austin sub out work.
+With me, you deal with the person who actually does all of the day-to-day work on your project.

-Started out with practicing tile install and other bathroom renovation, kitchen renovation, and whole house renovation trade skills part-time on my own house while teaching full-time at Texas Tech.
-After then helping Lubbock friends (and then friends of friends, and then friends of acquaintances, yada yada) with home renovation projects as basically a side-hustle hobby, finally decided to make reno work a full-time vocation here in Austin, TX.
+I began doing tile installation and other bathroom renovation, kitchen renovation, and whole house renovation work part-time on my own house while teaching full time at Texas Tech University (guns up!) in Lubbock, TX.
+After then subsequently helping my Lubbock friends (and then friends of friends, and then friends of acquaintances, yada yada) with home renovation projects as basically a side hustle hobby, I finally decided to make reno work a full time vocation here in Austin.

 Formal degrees in chemical engineering, biochemistry, and technical writing.
 Practical experience in all aspects of home reno and repair.

-Normally, you have three choices when it comes to renovation projects — either hire a general contractor to oversee everything, hire a bunch of individual contractors (demo, carpentry, electrical, plumbing, drywall, tile, trim carpentry, paint, etc etc etc) and manage them all yourself, or DIY it all.
+Normally, you have three choices when it comes to renovation projects: either hire a general contractor to oversee everything, hire a bunch of individual contractors (demo, carpentry, electrical, plumbing, drywall, tile, trim carpentry, paint, etc etc etc) and manage them all yourself, or DIY it.

 Hiring a general contractor is the retail approach.
-It adds ~30% to the cost of your project for the convenience of someone else managing most all of the project details for you.
+It adds ~40% to the cost of your project for the convenience of someone else managing all of the details for you.
 The upside is, obviously, not having to deal with everything yourself.
 The downside?
 That’s a big chunk of extra cash added to a bathroom or kitchen renovation cost.

 Hiring your own individual contractors (basically, being your own general) is the wholesale approach.
-It could potentially save up to a third of your budget, which is a nice upside.
-But finding (and scheduling) just one good subcontractor can be difficult.
-Multiply that by three (or more for a complex reno project), and you really run the risk of a bad sub screwing up your overall renovation project.
+Going this route could potentially save you a bunch of money, which is a nice upside.
+But finding (and scheduling) even just one good subcontractor can be difficult.
+Multiply that by five (or more for a complex reno project) and you really run the risk of a bad sub screwing up the entire project.
 That’s the downside.

 Doing all the work yourself is, of course, the (maybe) lowest cost option for a reno project but simply isn’t realistic for most folks.
 Installing tile, for example, isn’t rocket science but does take skill and practice.